moschi/gtt-charts/configuration.md

 gttcharts allows extensive configuration.
 A example of a configuration file can be found [here](./example/gttchartsettings.json).
 The configuration file named *gttchartsettings.json* needs to be in the current working directory, and all paths are relative to the current working directory.

-There are two sections in the configuration:
+There are three sections in the configuration:

 - GitlabAPIOptions
 - GttChartsOptions
+- HealthReportOptions